 - Driven to Suicide: Go Flasher Special ultimately invokes this.
 It doesn't deal any damage, but rather grants sentience to the enemy machine, which decides that they would rather be destroyed than continue to be used by Docooga.

 - Education Mama: OVAnote the robot acts just like this, always reminding Kenta that he has to study.
 This may or may not be intentional.

 - Enemy Mine: The Good Thunder team teams up with Docooga's Quirky Miniboss Squad in one episode to take out a third faction who plans to destroy Good Thunder.
 Said faction is unaware that the Beamler energy inside of Good Thunder is capable of causing a solar system-level Apocalypse How if not treated carefully, making it a case of Evil Versus Oblivion as well.

 - Evil Doppelgänger: GoNagurl

 - Hot Wings

 - Implied Love Interest: Bundle and Remy.
 More obvious on Bundle's side, but in The Time Étranger Remy is quite flirty around him, too.
 Yoshitaka Amano's illustrations and artbooks imply this even stronger - this, for example.

-- Meaningful Name: Leonardo Medici Bundle's first & second names are based on Leonardo da Vinci & Lorenzo de Medici.
+- Meaningful Name: Leonardo Medici Bundle's first and second names are based on Leonardo da Vinci and Lorenzo de Medici.

 - Pirate: Suegni Cutnall